SphericalCowww/CubicDoggo_07B/README.md

     # DEVICENAME = '/dev/ttyUSB0'    # change to the port for the controller
     python3 test.py                  # or spinTest_1servo.py in the code

-To change the servo ID,

-    vim changeID_1servo.py
-    # modify old and new ID
-    python3 changeID_1servo.py

 ### Testing with ROS

 Download ``ST/SC serial bus servo control library (Linux)`` from <a href="https://www.waveshare.com/wiki/Bus_Servo_Adapter_(A)">link</a>, expand it under ``CubicDoggo_07B/src/my_toolbox_scs_workbench/`` and replace ``src/my_toolbox_scs_workbench/SCServo_Linux/SCServo_Linux_220329/SCServo_Linux/CMakeLists.txt``.